Grahp/Steno-Glossary/README.md

 - Describing a [**theory**](#theory) that is composed of only fingerspelling rules?
 - Describing a [**theory**](#theory) whose rules are just writing letters one at a time or maybe more than one at a time.
+- Describing a theory whose rules consist of writing letters one at a time
+- Describing a theory designed to
+- Describing a theory comprised of largely monographic rules.
+- Describing a theory comprised of rules where you write letters one at a time, and sometimes more than one at a time
+- Describing a theory designed to output letters one at a time?
+- Describing a theory whose rules are about writing letters one at a time
+- Describing A theory whose rules pertain to writing letters one at a time
+- Outputting letters one at a time...
+- Having the ability to write letters one at a time.
+- Describing a theory allowing for the output of individual charaters _autonomous_ characters
+- Describing a theory designed to output autonomous characters This emphasizes that multiple can be present
+A set of theory rules designed to output autonomous characters
+- A theory composed of a set of theory rules designed to output autonomous characters.
+Not designed, but it's mean to do it,.
+- A set of theory rules mostly designed to output autonomous characters.

 Notes:
 - TODO Differs from [**orthospelling**](#orthospelling) in that it's typically only done one letter at a time.
   - TODO Can be done multiple letters at a time, but still it's about letters and not orthography, really.
 - [**Orthospelling**](#orthospelling) theories can also be modal, which fingerspelling theories typically aren't.
+- Orthospelling is more about broader orthographic patters?

 ## Orthospelling
 Verb